-The Treasury portfolio undertakes a range of activities aimed at achieving strong sustainable economic growth and the improved wellbeing of Australians.
+The Treasury portfolio undertakes a range of activities aimed at achieving strong sustainable economic growth for the good of the Australian people.
 This entails the provision of policy advice to portfolio Ministers and the effective implementation and administration of policies that fall within the portfolio Ministers' responsibilities.

 The Treasury portfolio comprises 16 agencies.